nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 An enum class consisting of:

-- INFLOW, representing a transaction direction towards the user, such as a deposit
+- "INFLOW", representing a transaction direction towards the user, such as a deposit
-- OUTFLOW, representing a transaction direction away from the user, such as a purchase
+- "OUTFLOW", representing a transaction direction away from the user, such as a purchase

 Represents the flow direction of a transaction